KeyofBlueS/kfrgb/README.md

 The option `--ram <hex_ram_value>` is mandatory.
 You can enter a single hex value or a comma separated set of hex values.
 If you enter e.g. --ram 61,63 on --bus 0, but you really only have ram 61, ram 63 will be skipped.

-If the option `--bus` is omited or a wrong/non existent value has been entered, a prompt to select an i2c-bus will be shown.
+If the option `--bus` is omitted or a wrong/non existent value has been entered, a prompt to select an i2c-bus will be shown.

 Options `--red`, `--green` and `--blue` accept a value from **0** to **255**.
 If a color is 0 you can omit said color.
 If no colors/wrong values has been entered, a graphical dialog to choose a color will be shown.